 Seville has several long distance routes, most of them using AVE (Alta Velocidad Española) trains.
-These are high speed trains reaching more than 250 km/h (155 mi/h) allowing you to get to your destination very fast.
-Unfortunately, AVE tickets are in general quite expensive.
-However some cheap train travel tricks will help you save some money.
+These are high speed trains reaching more than 310 km/h (193 mi/h) allowing you to get to your destination very fast.

 Currently Renfe has 3 AVE routes from Seville:

 In Spain train travel is easy and comfortable thanks to Renfe’s wide network.
 Moderate Speed trains offer very convenient fares and the trains are very reliable although some routes can be quite slow.

 Alternatively, you can catch a regional bus.
 Prices are also very cheap for what you get: the vehicles are generally very comfortable and modern (most companies offer free Wi-Fi on board), and they are rarely late (traffic permits).

 The Cercanías or commuter service comprises 9 railway lines that run all over the Seville region.

 Fortunately, buying any Seville train ticket is extremely easy.
 It only depends on the type of train you plan to catch.

 As I already mentionned, Long Distance train fares vary depending on the date and time you plan to travel.